ramitop345/python_api_project/README.md

 - install pydantic-settings(if not installed): <pip install pydantic-settings>
 - import BaseSettings from pydantic_settings and extend it
 - install python-dotenv if not installed and load it after Settings class <pip install python-dotenv>
+- a composite key is a primary key that spans multiple columns, this helps have two columns that always has different values

 ****************These are query methods to communicate with mysql manually without ORM************************